At the centre of our being there exists the energy of our soul that is forever wanting and needing to be expressed through us.

 You see what happens for all of us is that we are pulled between our souls and our subconscious beliefs that arise from our conditioning, our culture and society in general.

-Triggers that cause the soul to rebel
+Triggers that cause the symptoms of “soul hunger”

 If your soul tells you that it needs to be creative and free in order to thrive, even if that means you won’t make a lot of money, and you have a subconscious belief that you’ll never be happy unless you have a certain type of job or make a certain amount of money—your soul will rebel.